 Breastfeeding and COVID-19 mRNA vaccines:

-Small studies have found that mRNA from the Moderna/Spikevax® and Pfizer/Comirnaty® vaccines is unlikely to enter the breast milk.
+Small studies have found that mRNA from a COVID-19 mRNA vaccines is unlikely to enter the breast milk.
 If any small amounts of vaccine ingredients did enter the breast milk, they would most likely be destroyed in the baby’s stomach.
-Studies have not reported serious adverse reactions to the mRNA vaccines in people who are breastfeeding or their infants.
-Less than 10% of people have reported changes in milk supply (more or less milk) after getting a COVID-19 mRNA vaccine, but their supply returned to normal within a day or two.
+About 10% of women have reported changes in milk supply after getting a COVID-19 mRNA vaccine, but their supply returned to normal within a day or two.
+There is no recommendation to stop or delay breastfeeding or discard breast milk after getting a COVID-19 mRNA vaccine.

 Please click here for references.